shopware5/devdocs/source/developers-guide/shopware-5-media-service/index.md

 #### URL generation of thumbnails

 To generate your thumbnail URLs you need to use the same function, but with different path.
-You need to add the "thumbnails" subfolder to get the correct thumbnail URL.
+You need to add the "thumbnails" subdirectory to get the correct thumbnail URL.

 ```php
 $thumbnailPath = 'media/image/thumbnails/my-fancy-image_540x540.png